Choosing the right type of mortgage could save you thousands of pounds, so it's really important to understand how they work.

-Below, you can find out how each mortgage type works, then you can compare the pros and cons of fixed-rate, tracker and discount mortgages in our table.
+Below, you can find out how each mortgage type works, then compare the pros and cons of fixed-rate, tracker and discount mortgages in our table.

 There are two main types of variable-rate mortgage: tracker mortgages and discount mortgages.

 With a tracker mortgage, your interest rate 'tracks' the Bank of England base rate (currently 0.5%) – for example, you might pay the base rate plus 3% (3.5%).

 In the current mortgage market, you'd typically take out a tracker mortgage with an introductory deal period (for example, two years).
 After this, you are moved on to your lender's standard variable rate.

 However, there are a small number of 'lifetime' trackers where your mortgage rate will track the Bank of England base rate for the entire mortgage term.